Lumina-Studio-Live/Voklak-AXC-AntiCheat/README.md

 Voklak-AC uses a custom EFI bootloader (based on open-source Quibble) installed as the highest priority boot entry (Boot0000) in UEFI BootOrder.

 During installation, the launcher/tool runs efibootmgr (or equivalent) to:
-Add the custom EFI file (e.g., voklak.efi) as Boot0000.
+Add the custom EFI file (e.g., voklak.efi/WinAC.efi Or Ac.efi) as Boot0000.
 Reorder BootOrder so it is first: BootOrder: 0000,XXXX,...

 On every power-on/reboot: